Posted on March 4, 2014 by Lety Laurel

 “These findings are unlike anything we have ever seen in the dictator game.
 You just don’t see people giving away more than half of their money,” noted Durante.
 “One possibility is that we’re seeing ovulating women share more money as a way to flirt with the men.”

-“Money, Status and the Ovulatory Cycle” was published in the February issue of Journal of Marketing Research and builds on Durante and Griskevicius’ previous work that has shown how the ovulatory cycle alters preferences for romantic partners, clothing, food and even politics.
+“Money, Status and the Ovulatory Cycle” was published in the February issue of the Journal of Marketing Research and builds on Durante and Griskevicius’ previous work that has shown how the ovulatory cycle alters preferences for romantic partners, clothing, food and even politics.
 Based on studies rooted in theory and research in evolutionary biology and evolutionary consumer behavior, their findings that ovulating women jockey for position over other women is consistent with the literature on animals.
 For example, studies have shown that female monkeys become more aggressive toward other females when fertile.

 Ultimately, Durante and Griskevicius’ findings on women’s monthly hormonal fluctuations could have important implications for consumers, marketers and researchers.
 Marketers especially might be able to use this information strategically by emphasizing the superiority of a given product in advertising, promotions and messages to female consumers.